jclem/dpx/README.md

   environment variable.
 - You can avoid passing a GitHub repository by having a git remote called "origin" in your .git/config that points to a GitHub repository
+- By default, dpx attempts to parse values as JSON (pass `--raw` to avoid this)

 ```shell
 # Send a "test" event.